QVEU/eva71_dimple/README.md

 ### Instructions
 #### alignment_entropy:

-Running instructions: Run Rscript in r or rstudio from the
+Running instructions: Run R script in r or rstudio from the `alignment_entropy` directory.

 e.g.:
 ```r